kubaf13/add-twitter-acconut/README.md

 # add-twitter-acconut
 inspired by eduweb.pl - React Course

-this is a app where we can add a twitter account by Name, Twitter Link, Image and little discription about profile
+this is a app where we can add a twitter account, some articles and private notes

 Technologies: